Fern-Labs-Open-Source/todo-list-app/development.md

 3. **Pull Request Process**:
    - Create a branch from `main`
-   - Implement changes with proper tests
+   - Implement changes with appropriate tests
-   - Submit PR with detailed description
+   - Submit PR with clear description
-   - Require at least one code review
    - Ensure CI checks pass
    - Squash and merge to maintain clean history

+### MVP First Approach
+- Implement core features completely before moving to advanced features
+- Focus on a small set of features with high quality rather than many features with less quality
+- Ensure thorough testing of each feature before moving to the next
+- Get user feedback early and adapt accordingly

 ### Release Process
 1. **Versioning**: